Challenger 3: History

+On 3 May 2022, the stabilisation system of the gun was contracted to Curtiss-Wright Drive Technology in Switzerland.

 It was announced on 23 January 2024 that the first pre-production Challenger 3 had been delivered, with trials commencing in Germany in February and the first live-firing of the main armament in April.
 On 18 April 2024, the Defence Secretary, Grant Shapps, attended the rollout of the last of eight pre-production models at the RBSL factory in Telford.
 A Ministry of Defence statement claimed that nearly 300 jobs would be created at the RBSL plant, with a further 450 jobs around the UK in a supply chain of companies based in the West Midlands, Glasgow, Newcastle upon Tyne and the Isle of Wight.
 In response to a parliamentary question in May 2025, Maria Eagle, the Minister of State for Defence Procurement and Industry, stated that "additional resources have been directed towards ensuring the materials required for Challenger 3 main battle tanks are available to meet the delivery timescales", following concerns about delays in the supply chain for the programme.

 On 27 April 2024, the Ministry of Defence announced that a statement of intent had been signed with Germany for the development of an Enhanced Kinetic Energy (EKE) armour-piercing round for both Challenger 3 and Leopard 2 tanks.

 In September 2025, RBSL announced that Challenger 3 had completed mobility testing, covering nearly 800 km over various types of terrain in several locations across the United Kingdom.
 These trials are to be followed by crewed live-firing tests, as previous testing had been unmanned.
 Following that, a System Qualification Review (SQR) will set the manufacturing standards for the production vehicles.

+In June 2026, The Telegraph reported that the Challenger 3 upgrade program had been delayed due to engineering constraints on the turret due to increased weight.
+Later that month, the Challenger 3 made its first public debut at TankFest 2026, making an unannounced appearance alongside its predecessors, the Challenger 1 and Challenger 2.